 5. Teachable moments

-Focus on your teen or young children by picking a character quality each week.
+Pick a godly character trait each week.
 Your kids can help pick it out so they have ownership of the choices.
-Weave that character quality into discussions all week long.
+Weave that character trait into discussions all week long.

 Have the kids work around the house or do a lemonade stand.
-Teach tithe and offerings with their earned money.
+Teach them how to give tithes and offerings with their earned money.
 Or have them help an older neighbor for free.

 8. Pray together

-Pray together every day at meals and at night.
-Your kids are not too old to pray with them.
-I prayed on the phone with my 19-year old the other night.
+Pray together every day at meals and at bedtime.
+Your kids are never too old to pray.
+(I prayed on the phone with my 19-year-old the other night.)

 9. Eat together

 I can’t tell you how important it is to eat with your family most days.
 Turn off the TV and talk to each other.
 You will find out a lot just by listening.
 Give time for each person in the family to talk.
 Intentional parenting has to be fought for.

 It is a non-threatening environment that gives you a clear window into your teen or child’s heart.
 I suggest there never be any harsh punishment given while at the table.
 It will muddy your time with the family.

 Some families do really well at having fun together while others of us have to make time to get out and play.
 If you are strapped for money, you will have to get creative.
 (Before you say you have got this covered, attending soccer practice or games doesn’t count.)